 The high temperatures that furnace elements produce from electrical currents eventually take a toll on their metal structures.
 It makes them one of the most commonly replaced parts in electric heaters.

 For the most part, heating elements are pretty simple parts consisting of pipes and coils, but they are far from standard.
 At the Furnace Part Source, we take pride in stocking dozens of elements for electric air and water heater units.
 Our heating element catalog includes parts that are commonly used as well as some that are hard to find.
-To get an idea of the range of heating elements we carry, here are some descriptions:
+We also stock Kanthal heating elements here!

 This element will fit the popular Rheem 20-gallon water heaters rated at 2,000 watts.
-The part ships complete with the O-ring, which should last about six years along with the element.
-Since there is no minimum order requirement when you shop from our catalog, so you can order just one of these parts if you need to.
+The part ships are complete with the O-ring, which should last about six years along with the element.
+Since there is no minimum order requirement when you shop from our catalog, so you can order just one of these parts if you need to do so immediately.

-This electric heater element will fit many Intertherm and Nordyne furnaces, including:
+This electric heater element will fit many Intertherm and Nordyne furnaces, including the following machines:

 The assembly of this Nordyne element consists of two coils running along a structure held together by a front mounting plate measuring 9.25″ by 3″· The bracket extends 11″ from the mounting plate, and it can be easily attached to the furnace body thanks to the various screw holes drilled on the front, top, and bottom.